rogeruiz/knowing-docker/readme.markdown

 I like to step into things knowing as many of things as I should know given people who I see as peers, or more accurately people who I would like to see as peers.

-I started working on a project with an old coworker friend and he used was using docker.
+I started working on a project with an old coworker friend and he was using docker.
 I could always count on him to push me a little bit out of my comfort zone and towards new things that would challenge me at first but make me a better developer in the long run.